Employee health and wellbeing is now a top five boardroom issue

 81% of FTSE 100 companies have an annual employee health and wellbeing programme in place

 Overall, the Confederation of British Business (CBI) has estimated that the direct cost of employee absence (due to work days lost) to the economy in the UK amounted to over £14 billion in 2012.
-The evidence is mounting that employee health and wellbeing should form a fundamental part of any organisation’s strategy.
+The evidence is mounting that employee wellbeing should form a fundamental part of any organisation’s strategy.

-Companies that take proactive steps to manage and promote employee wellness and engagement can improve their financial performance by as much as 10%.
+Companies that take proactive steps to manage and promote employee wellbeing, wellness and engagement can improve their financial performance by as much as 10%.
 Health check programmes at work have been found to reduce absenteeism and physically active workers take 27% fewer sick days (TUC Health work and wellbeing toolkit).

 In early 2015, Healthy Performance delivered 20 days of onsite employee health checks for a large UK government department across 4 sites within London.
 In total 280 appointments, on-site checks were made available to 420 staff.
 276 appointments were filled within 3 working days (staff engagement level at 98%) and overall, 269 employees attended their health check (96% of available appointments).